fishfl/awesome_AI_Startup_ideas/README.md

 ![ai](./logo.png)

-Discover AI startup project from the latest papers and open source repositories, updated everyday ﻿
+Discover AI startup project from the latest papers and open source repositories, updated everyday.

+﻿
 Select the latest 'good ideas' for AI developer from a massive collection of AI papers and Github repositories, ﻿